 The broad, pre-mounted, machine-stitched crocodile-skin strap with cut edges is very well-made, as is the pronged buckle, which brings to mind an old-fashioned bottle opener.
 Some sharp edges become evident when you put it under a loupe, but you don’t notice them once the watch is fastened to your wrist.

-All in all, and despite its large 44-millimeter diameter, the Luminor 1950 3 Days GMT is quite comfortable to wear, although the lugs don’t curve very far downward, which gives this big watch a tendency to slide back and forth along the wrist.
+All in all, and despite its large 44-millimeter diameter, the Panerai Luminor 1950 3 Days GMT is quite comfortable to wear, although the lugs don’t curve very far downward, which gives this big watch a tendency to slide back and forth along the wrist.
 Fortunately, our concerns that the crown protector might poke uncomfortably into the back of the wrist were unfounded.

 The crown protector’s hinged lever also does not hinder the operation of the watch.
 It can be quickly opened, and it is easy to turn the large, easy-to-grasp crown while the watch is strapped to the wrist, making all the setting functions user-friendly.
 The mainspring can be manually wound when the crown is pulled out to its first extracted position; the hour hand for the local time can be reset in hourly increments when the crown is in its second position — a very practical feature for those who frequently travel outside their home time zone.
 The date display jumps forward or backward accordingly, so readjusting it is easy and quick, despite the absence of a genuine quick-adjustment mechanism.

 When you pull the crown all the way out to its third position, the seconds hand on the subdial at 9 o’clock will race back to zero, the balance will stop oscillating, and the hours and minutes can be reset in the usual way.
 Afterward, you can simply swing the protective lever over the crown and use it to press it back into its secured position.
 Its return triggers the seconds hand to resume moving.
-Synchronizing this watch with an audible time signal or a radio-controlled clock is very easy thanks to the zero-return mechanism for the seconds hand, also used by A. Lange & Söhne and found on historic Panerai models.
+Synchronizing this watch with an audible time signal or a radio-controlled clock is very easy thanks to the zero-return mechanism for the seconds hand, also used by A. Lange & Söhne and found on vintage Panerai watches.
 Like the return-to-zero function for the elapsed-time hands of a chronograph, it is triggered by a lever inside the movement, acting on a return-to-zero heart mounted on the staff of the seconds hand.

 Caliber P.9001 is visible through a pane of sapphire in the caseback.
 Though the rotor is skeletonized, much of the movement’s inner workings are hidden because a large plate covers the entire mechanism except for the balance and its cock.
 A closer look reveals a sickle-shaped window for the escape wheel and another window through which one can see the pawl of the automatic winding mechanism.
 The rear view also includes the power-reserve display: a red field comes into view through the aperture whenever the energy supply shrinks to a critical level.
 The rotor, plate and balance cock are each decorated with a wave pattern.
 Combined with the blue filling of the engraved lettering, it creates an attractively technical look that matches this watch’s overall styling well.
 The polished heads of the silvery screws also look good, as do some of the other screws, which have been thermally blued.
 Some of the edges are beveled, others both beveled and polished: these look very nice, although they’re a bit narrow.
 The cover plate for the balance, which has been stamped from sheet metal and hasn’t been meticulously polished, is somewhat less impressive.